 - Maintain heating equipment and chimneys by having them cleaned and inspected once a year.

 - Put together an outage kit.
+Learn how to prepare a proper one below.

 Preparing an Outage Kit

-- Food — non-perishable, easy to prepare items.
+- Food — non-perishable, easy-to-prepare items.
 Include a manual can opener (or a multi-purpose tool).

 - First-Aid Kit — include essential medications and required medical items.
-If you have medication that needs to be refrigerated, consult with your pharmacist for guidance on proper storage during an extended outage.
+If you have medication that needs to be refrigerated, consult your pharmacist for guidance on proper storage during an extended outage.

 - A battery-powered or hand-crank clock and radio.